dramforever/easyriscv/index.md

 Even though `mret` is named "return", it is in fact the only way to lower the privilege level.
 We can use the behavior of `mret` to enter User mode.
-Here's an example of a User mode program that does something bad:
+Here's an example of entering User mode, with a User mode program that does something bad:

 ```emulator
     la t0, handler